 The Guardian published this photograph, taken on the set of ‘Swallows & Amazons’ when the film of Arthur Ransome’s book was being shot at Bowness-on-Windermere in the Lake District on 7th June 1973.
 The story was set in 1929.
 The production team battled to find local men to appear as film extras.
 None of them wanted a short-back-and-sides hair cut.
 The ladies of the Lake District found this most amusing.
 Many of them wore their hair shorter than the men.
 To see more photographs and footage taken behind-the-scenes on this day, with diary extracts, please click here

 It was Pandora Doyle, seen in the photos as a little girl in a blue dress, who sent me the newspaper clipping from the Guardian pasted above.
 Her father Brian Doyle was the Publicity Manager on the film.
-She kept all his files.
+She kept all his files with notes from all the film stars he’d worked with.
 Do leave a comment below to let us know what you were doing in June 1973.

 When a television drama is ready to be transmitted there is a little publicity, but not much.
 Photographs might be taken for the cover of the Radio Times or a book to accompany the series, there might be a Preview at BAFTA to which journalists from the colour supplements and daily newspapers are invited, but, because the programme can be advertised on air, the actors are not intensively involved in the promotion.
 A feature film is very different.